09 January . 2018

 Other key components of Rancho Sienna’s sustainable development plan include one of the most stringent tree preservation policies in the Austin region, guidelines for implementing low-maintenance native landscaping in residents’ yards, and encouraging homebuilders to embrace traditional Hill Country architecture with spacious porches and roof overhangs to shade interiors and conserve energy.

-These and other sustainability features implemented at Rancho Sienna and its sister communities throughout the nation convinced Green Home Builder magazine to select Newland Communities as its Developer of the Year two years ago.
+These and other sustainability features implemented at Rancho Sienna and its sister communities throughout the nation convinced Green Home Builder magazine to select Newland as its Developer of the Year two years ago.

-“Long before sustainability overtook the housing industry, Newland Communities was putting a great deal of importance on creating long-term sustainable developments,” the magazine wrote.
+“Long before sustainability overtook the housing industry, Newland was putting a great deal of importance on creating long-term sustainable developments,” the magazine wrote.

 To help the next generation learn more about nature and the environment, Rancho Sienna has partnered with Austin-based Families in Nature to create programs and activities for residents and guests.